horacioleon/challenge-remote-access/client_side.md

 If the execution of this command is successfully, we will get a rsa key pair, one private (client-a), used to configured the service and one public key (client-a.pub), this public key has to be loaded on the server-b (see on the followings steps).

-This command ask to you the path to save the key, please introduce /root/.ssh/client-a, after that they ask you for a passphrase, please dont introduce any passphrase, just press ENTER.
+This command ask to you the path to save the key, please introduce /root/.ssh/client-a, after that they ask you for a passphrase, please don't introduce any passphrase, just press ENTER.
 If everything is ok you can see on your terminal the fingerprint and randomart of your key.

 #### Example
 ```